yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

 **March 12th**: YC Startup School Winter 2020 Group Session 5 **(TRY TO FINISH UP TINYDEVCRM BY THIS DATE)**

 **March 16th, 8PM PT**: Deadline to apply to Y Combinator's Summer 2020 batch.
+I would hope that before this date TinyDevCRM would be finished, and I could pitch BiggerDevCRM (a B2B version of this application) as part of any YC application.

 ### 13. What are the expected deliverables?